chrislatina/EmbeddedAudio/tutorials/Sharing_your_network_with_Pi_(OSX).md

 ![Network Error](/images/NetworkError.png)

+If this is the case, try switching from GTwifi to GTother.
+The password is GeorgeP@1927.
+You will need to login once you open your browser.
+Now you can share your connection at school.

-Also, I'd avoid running sudo apt-get update, as this will disturb the delicately curated versions for the packages used on the CCRMA Satellite build.
+Also, for now, I'd avoid running sudo apt-get update, as this will disturb the delicately curated versions for the packages used on the CCRMA Satellite build.

 ## References
 * [galem.wordpress.com](https://galem.wordpress.com/2014/10/14/configuring-the-raspberry-pi-to-share-a-macs-internet-connection/)